fabriken/py-binance-SMA-trader/README.md

 python-binance:
 https://python-binance.readthedocs.io/en/latest/overview.html

 # DISCLAIMER: Free to use trading bot, use at your own risk!
-I do not take responsibility for any losses.
+# I do not take any responsibility for any losses.